 The College's Engineering courses are taught by qualified engineers which means you will benefit from their extensive industry knowledge.
 You will cover a range of engineering subjects in both theory and practical sessions.
-You also also progress right through to a University Level HND course right.
+You can also progress right through to a University Level HND course.

 - Engineering Level 2

 - Engineering Extended Diploma Level 3

 - Engineering HNC Level 4

 Visit our Open Event on Saturday 22nd June, and discover everything you need to know about Engineering at Boston College.